Acamprosate: GABA/NMDA hypothesis

-It is originally believed to act as an NMDA receptor antagonist and positive allosteric modulator of GABA_{A} receptors.
+Acamprosate is originally believed to act as an NMDA receptor antagonist and positive allosteric modulator of GABA_{A} receptors.

-Its activity on those receptors is indirect, unlike that of most other agents used in this context.
+The activity of acamprosate on those receptors is indirect, unlike that of most other agents used in this context.
 An inhibition of the GABA-B system is believed to cause indirect enhancement of GABA_{A} receptors.
 The effects on the NMDA complex are dose-dependent; the product appears to enhance receptor activation at low concentrations, while inhibiting it when consumed in higher amounts, which counters the excessive activation of NMDA receptors in the context of alcohol withdrawal.

-At high concentrations, well above those that occur clinically (1 μM to 3 μM), reports of inhibition of glutamate receptor-activated responses (1 mM), enhancement of NMDA receptor function (300 μM), weak antagonization of the NMDA receptor, and partial agonism of the polyamine site of the NMDA receptor.
+At high concentrations, well above those that occur clinically (1 μM to 3 μM), there are reports of inhibition of glutamate receptor-activated responses (1 mM), enhancement of NMDA receptor function (300 μM), weak antagonization of the NMDA receptor, and partial agonism of the polyamine site of the NMDA receptor.
 However, no direct action of acamprosate at clinically relevant concentrations has yet been reported.
-At clinical levels, any inhibiton of the NMDA receptor probably occurs in a allosteric way.
+At clinical levels, any inhibition of the NMDA receptor probably occurs in an allosteric way.

 One of acamprosate's purported mechanisms of action is the enhancement of GABA signaling at GABA_{A} receptors via positive allosteric receptor modulation.
 It has been purported to open the chloride ion channel in a novel way as it does not require GABA as a cofactor, making it less liable for dependence than benzodiazepines.
 Acamprosate has been successfully used to control tinnitus, hyperacusis, ear pain, and inner ear pressure during alcohol use due to spasms of the tensor tympani muscle.